 Out-of-County Trip Schedule:

-All out-of-county trips are for medical appointments scheduled between 10 a.m. and 2 p.m.
+All out-of-county trips are for medical appointments scheduled for times listed below.
 Trips to Washington County will run every Monday, Wednesday and Friday; trips to Pittsburgh run on Monday's & Wednesday's only; and Fayette County will run every Tuesday and Thursday; while trips to Morgantown, WV, will run on Tuesdays only.
+Lastly, trips to Blacksville medical facility will run on Tuesday & Thursday (8:30 am to 3:30 pm only).
 See chart below:

 General Information & Reminders: